open-telemetry/opentelemetry.io/content/en/blog/2024/scaling-collectors.md

 3. Explore other metrics and create dashboards to gain insights into your system's performance.

-This guide makes it easier for you to set up the OpenTelemetry Collector on several Linux machines with the help of Ansible and shows you how to see the data it collects in Grafana.
+This blog post illustrated how you can configure and deploy multiple OpenTelemetry Collectors across various Linux hosts with the help of Ansible, as well as visualize collected telemetry in Grafana.
+Incase you find this useful, Github repo for [OpenTelemetry Collector role](https://github.com/grafana/grafana-ansible-collection/tree/main/roles/opentelemetry_collector) for detailed configuration options.
+If you have questions, You can connect with me using my contact details at my GitHub profile [@ishanjainn](https://github.com/ishanjainn).